 The response to COVID was rapid and decisive around the world, flights and cruises were immediately banned.
 Why is this only being done for COVID and not for the climate?
 Because the decision-makers are predominantly older men for whom COVID is dangerous.
 As long as there was no vaccination, they protected themselves with lockdowns.
 But if they think that they will not be affected by the climate catastrophe they might be in for bad surprises.
 In the meantime the thinking youth is organizing the protests that thinking adults have not been capable of for 40 years.
 Accordingly, the majorities will soon change, the only question is whether there will still be enough time.

 A finite planet only has space for a limited number of people, everything else is an infantile omnipotence fantasy.
 Early warnings from Malthus (1798) and from Paul Ehrlich (The population bomb, 1968) turned out to be unfounded for the time being because of the technical and green revolutions.
 The 1972 report "Limits to Growth" by the Club of Rome saw the sustainable upper limit of the world population at four billion.
 The book is often misquoted to refute it.
 But a shortage of resources or agricultural production from 2000 onwards was never predicted there, it was left open.
 The firm prediction, however, was that further growth would lead to a collapse towards the middle of the 21th century, with a decline in production and population, the critical factor being pollution.
 The greenhouse effect of CO2 was also mentioned, and it turns out that it now seems to be the limiting pollution factor.

 What should be done

-But this would not influence species extinction.
+But this would not even influence species extinction.
 To prevent it we would have to leave half of the earth to nature in the opinion of the famous insect scientist E.O.Wilson.
 And that would probably not work without a population reduction.